 Once you have contacted us a suitable appointment time will be made so that our technician can visit your premises to carry out a survey and treatment.
-The technician will advise on any remedial action to help prevent the rats or mice from entering the premises and then implement a riddance programme.
+The technician will advise on any remedial action to help prevent the mice from entering the premises and then implement a riddance programme.

-Typical riddance treatments against Rats and Mice would entail three treatments, the initial survey and treatment followed by 2 additional visits at 7 - 10 day intervals to check on the activity and then remove any dead rodents and residual poisons.
+Typical riddance treatments against Mice would entail three treatments, the initial survey and treatment followed by 2 additional visits at 7 - 10 day intervals to check on the activity and then remove any dead rodents and residual poisons.

 All of our treatments are guaranteed to be effective at removing the rats and mice.